 Contestant’s age is as of January 1.
 This is the age used for the entire year.

-A stallion with an age of yearling or older must be shows by an exhibitor that is 18 years of age or older.
+A stallion with an age of yearling or older must be shown by an exhibitor that is 18 years of age or older.

-No ponying of horses will be allowed during scheduled breaks at NIHSA shows in the arena.
+No ponying of horses in the arena will be allowed during scheduled breaks at NIHSA shows.

 Approved shows must have 5 point placings.

-Exhibitor numbers available at every show but laminated permanent exhibitor numbers for the show season are available to be purchased at a cost of $5 per number.
+Exhibitor numbers are available at every show but laminated permanent exhibitor numbers for the show season are available to be purchased at a cost of $5.00 per number.
 Each exhibitor is required to have their own number, which must be fastened to the exhibitor or saddle pad while showing; if it is the wrong number when participating in a class, the exhibitor will be disqualified in that class.
 You must have an approved number.
 If you are found to be using a number that is not approved you will be charged $5 for the number and additional $2 fine.

 No member of NIHSA may judge an NIHSA approved show.

 All ponies under 14.1 hands MUST be measured at least two classes before their class or at least one-half hour before they enter the arena, or they will be disqualified for the show.
 The NIHSA Measuring Committee must do the measuring.

 A horse that competes in Ranch Horse Conformation class can not compete in any other conformation halter class.